 \section{Conclusion}

 In conclusion, we have reconstructed an effective three-band electron-hole Hamiltonian in bulk GaAs based on HSG induced by quasi-continuous NIR and THz lasers.
-Polarimetry of high-order sidebands emitted from a bulk GaAs epilayer was performed with varying wavelength and polarization of the exciting NIR laser, as well as the THz-field strength, to systematically explore the information encoded in the sidebands.
-Based on previous understand of HSG in bulk GaAs in terms of Bloch-wave interferometry~\cite{o2024bloch}, information about the effective electron-hole Hamiltonian is compactly wrapped into two electron-hole propagators, which govern the acceleration of two species of electron-hole pairs under the strong THz fields.
+We performed polarimetry of high-order sidebands emitted from a bulk GaAs epilayer while varying the wavelength and polarization of the exciting NIR laser, as well as the THz-field strength, to systematically explore the information encoded in the sidebands.
+Based on previous understanding of HSG in bulk GaAs in terms of Bloch-wave interferometry~\cite{o2024bloch}, information about the effective electron-hole Hamiltonian is compactly wrapped into two electron-hole propagators, which govern the acceleration of two species of electron-hole pairs under the strong THz fields.
 An analytic model of the interband polarization in HSG is derived to strengthen the theoretical foundation of the Bloch-wave interferometry and to express the electron-hole propagators as functions of the effective-Hamiltonian parameters.
 By using sufficiently strong THz fields with a sufficiently low frequency, each electron-hole propagator is associated with a shortest electron-hole recollision pathway.
-Assuming that the effective-Hamiltonian parameters $\mu_{\rm ex}/m_0$ and $\gamma_3/\gamma_2$, which determine the 1s-exciton binding energy and the hole Bloch wavefunctions ,respectively, are known from existing experiments, we show that two dephasing constants associated with the two electron-hole species, the bandgap of GaAs, and the effective-Hamiltonian parameter $\xi=\gamma_2\mu_{\rm ex}/m_0$, which defines the electron-hole reduced masses, can all be unambiguously determined by the measured electron-hole propagators.
-Since the parameter $\mu_{\rm ex}/m_0$ can be determined by absorbance spectra at low temperature~\cite{sell1972resolved}, and the parameter $\gamma_3/\gamma_2$ can be extracted based on HSG~\cite{costello2021reconstruction}, we have thus shown that reconstruction of the three-band electron-hole Hamiltonian in bulk GaAs can be achieved by combining absorbance spectroscopy and HSG experiments.
-Confidence intervals for the extracted parameters are obtained through Monte Carlo simulations.
-The Hamiltonian reconstruction procedure is solidified by quantitative agreement between the measured and calculated electron-hole propagators.
-The mean extracted bandgap of GaAs is about 13\,meV greater than the expected value based on the absorbance measurements~\cite{sell1972resolved}.
-The extracted bandgap could be smaller if electron-hole Coulomb attraction has shortened the electron-hole acceleration times in the recollision processes.
-We also show that the Fr\"olich interaction between the electron-hole pairs and the longitudinal optical phonons could have been modulated by the strong THz fields, leading to a larger bandgap and more $k$-independent dephasing rates of the electron-hole coherences.
-The incorporation of electron-hole Coulomb attraction and THz-field-modulated Fr\"olich interaction into the Hamiltonian reconstruction is left for future works.
+Assuming that the effective-Hamiltonian parameters $\mu_{\rm ex}/m_0$ and $\gamma_3/\gamma_2$, which determine the 1s-exciton binding energy and the hole Bloch wavefunctions, respectively, are known from existing experiments, we show that the two dephasing constants associated with the two electron-hole species, the bandgap of GaAs, and the effective-Hamiltonian parameter $\xi=\gamma_2\mu_{\rm ex}/m_0$, which defines the electron-hole reduced masses, can all be unambiguously determined from the measured electron-hole propagators.
+Since the parameter $\mu_{\rm ex}/m_0$ can be determined from low-temperature absorbance spectra~\cite{sell1972resolved}, and the parameter $\gamma_3/\gamma_2$ can be extracted based on HSG~\cite{costello2021reconstruction}, we have thus demonstrated that reconstruction of the three-band electron-hole Hamiltonian in bulk GaAs can be achieved by combining HSG experiments with absorbance spectroscopy.
+The reconstruction procedure is validated by quantitative agreement between the measured and calculated electron-hole propagators.